Seagate/halon/rfc/004-configuration-api.md

 ## Configuration storage

-We propose adding an additional `Configuration` type of `Resource` to the resource graph.
-A `Configuration` resource would possess the full global configuration; in other words, it may possess configuration elements appropriate to each cluster node and service.
+We propose adding an additional class of `Configuration` type `Resource`s to the resource graph (both class and type are used in their vulgar sense in this sentence).
+Each service would be responsible for exposing its own particular `Configuration` type, which would contain all configuration necessary to run the service and would be required to implement the classes required to make it an instance of `Resource`.
 Each service, when spawned, would be linked by `Has` relationship to the `Configuration` used in spawning it; in this way, separate parts of the cluster may at any given time be running using different configurations.

 In order to correctly store the _disposition_ in terms of configuration, as well as its current state, we introduce a new relationship type, `Wants`, which represents the intention to change configuration.
 A `Wants` relationship is necessary to ensure that service configuration changes behave sensibly in spite of changes in RC, and that new configurations survive garbage collection. `Wants` relationships should be ephemeral, since they are removed as soon as configuration has been updated.

 ## Updating configuration

 We do not here make any particular requirements on how configuration external to the resource graph is to be stored, except that, as noted above, it should be provisionable by an automated deployment tool.
 Instead, we introduce the `reconf` abstraction. `reconf` is a short-lived process (which may run on any node having suitable access to external configuration) which is responsible for reading in configuration data from an external source and sending `ConfigurationUpdate` messages to the tracking station.

+`reconf` must be capable of reading and providing configuration to multiple services.
+To do this, we propose following the example of libraries such as `optparse-applicative`, where each service provides a high-level description of its own configuration which is compiled with others into a single parser by `reconf`.

 A `ConfigurationUpdate` message should contain three elements:

 1. The current epoch.
 2. The new configuration object.